 International Children's Book Collection

 The International Children's Book Collection includes books for children aged 0 to 12.
 The books can be checked out at no cost since an Eindhoven Library card is free for children aged 0 to 18.
+Membership is also free for children who reside outside of Eindhoven.

 Sign up to our HLE Network mailing list and check this website to stay up to date about the developments.